1.4.4 Provisions, Contingent Liabilities and Contingent Assets

 (vi) Equity instruments at fair value through other comprehensive income

 # In respect of certain disallowances and additions made by the income tax authorities, appeals are pending before the appellate authorities and adjustments, if any, will be made after the same are finally determined.
-The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provision required and disclosed as contingent liabiities where applicable, in it's financial statement.
-The Company does not expect the outcome of these procedings to have a materially adverse effect on its financial position.
+The Company has reviewed all its pending litigations and proceeding and has adequately provided for where provision required and disclosed as contingent liabilities where applicable, in it's financial statement.
+The Company does not expect the outcome of these proceedings to have a materially adverse effect on its financial position.

 The following methods and assumptions were used to estimate the fair values